onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Add

 * An API for Android to enable wide view port support.
-Call SetUseWideViewPort(true) before loading any webpage containing viewport meta tag on Android to make it avaliable.
+Call SetUseWideViewPort(true) before loading any webpage containing viewport meta tag on Android to make it available.

 #### Fix